ppmasa8/gotour/README.md

 # gotour
-A tour of go tutorial.
+A tour of go tutorial and toy-code with go.